-Market access for immune globulins for primary immunodeficiency (PID) reveals differences in payer coverage across each major channel, as well as specific trends in the drug landscape.
+Market access for immune globulin (PID) treatments reveals differences in payer coverage across each major channel, as well as specific trends in the drug landscape.

 To help make sense of this new research, MMIT's team of experts has analyzed the data for you and summarized the key findings:

-- Payer Insights: More than 38% of the covered lives under the pharmacy benefit in commercial and health exchange formularies have utilization management restrictions
+- Payer Insights: Under the pharmacy benefit, about 42% of the lives under commercial formularies are covered with utilization management restrictions

-- Key Findings: The lack of product differentiation, off-label use and provider preference for specific products contribute to limited contracting.
-To control cost, a few plans specify preferred brands in their policies
+- Key Findings: Most health plans consider immune globulin products as undifferentiated brands, therefore finding them hard to manage.
+The lack of product differentiation, off-label use and provider preference for specific products contribute to limited contracting

 What can pharma do to curb this trend and overcome these challenges?